-Introducing Sander van der Heijden, Managing Director Chemicals & Natural Resources at Accenture Netherlands and new member of the Netherlands Leadership Team (NLT).
+Introducing Sander van der Heijden, Managing Director Strategy at Accenture Netherlands and member of the Netherlands Leadership Team (NLT).

 ‘I joined Accenture in April 2016 and in July I was invited to become part of the Netherlands Leadership Team.
 Being asked to join the NLT was both a great compliment and an enormous vote of confidence.
 The fact that most of Accenture’s Managing Directors are homegrown has its pros and cons.
 The obvious advantage is that the MDs know the organization, the industries, the people and their markets inside out, while the challenging part is the fact that one doesn’t necessarily have as much information from outside the organization as one would possibly like.’

 ‘Over the last 20 years I have worked for a variety of companies in both engineering and professional services.
 I see it as my responsibility to share my experiences and best practices that I have gained at other companies and clients.
 It was great to experience how open-minded and interested my colleagues are in learning new ideas and exploring new ways of doing things.
 In my opinion, being open minded and embracing change is one of the strengths of Accenture.’

 The Job Had My Name on It

 ‘Looking back at my career, there are three crucial elements that have always been at the core of what I do: business development, the Chemical Process Industry and new technologies.
 Virtually all my previous roles have incorporated a combination of these.
 This position posed a challenging combination of all three and it had my name on it.
 This was the path I had to take.
 The prospect of working at Accenture, a company that’s on the forefront of all things “New”, offered me endless opportunities to learn new things and so I simply had to seize the opportunity.’